-One thing I made every single year as an appetizer is this meat pie.
+One thing I make every single year as an appetizer is this meat pie.
 A roasted leg of lamb is very traditional unless you hate lamb, and other meats are perfectly acceptable.

 Because Easter is also a symbol of Spring, lots of fresh vegetables are served with roasted meat.

 Spinach, nettles, fresh green onions, and herbs are added to different dishes.
 Sour soups are very popular as well.

 How this easy Romanian traditional easter cheesecake is done:

 This recipe for this cheesecake is very easy to make.
 The base of the dessert is a cake batter.

-It is made with vegetable oil instead of butter and that gives the cake a moist, delicate texture.
+It is made with vegetable oil instead of butter, giving the cake a moist, delicate texture.

-Using a hand mixer beat the egg and sugar together until creamy.
-You can, of course, use a whisker to do the same job, but an electric mixer is better as you can incorporate air into the batter fast and efficient.
+Using a hand mixer, beat the egg and sugar together until creamy.
+You can use a whisker to do the same job, but an electric mixer is better as you can incorporate air into the batter fast and efficient.

-Add oil, milk and vanilla and continue mixing.
+Add oil, milk, and vanilla and continue mixing.
 Lower the speed on the mixer, add flour and baking powder.

-Place the batter in a tart pan and set aside.
+Place the batter in a tart pan and set it aside.